derralf/silverstripe-elemental-mover/README.md

 ## Usage

-Go to "Expert Settings" tab, select another page and save.
+- Go to "Expert Settings" tab, select another page and save.
+- Maybe you have to set "inline_editable: false" for base element in your elements.yml

 ## Caution